Three Types of Leaders

 Takeaways

 First – beware generalizations, including articles like this.
-People and leaders do not easily fit in a box, nor should they be.
+People and leaders do not easily fit in a box.
 Many leaders embody qualities across multiple ‘types’.

 Other (likely better) characterizations of leaders exist as well.
 Resources like this are not canon.
 They are a starting point for conversation or self-reflection.

-• Without Visionary Leaders, organizations stagnate or fail
+- Without Visionary Leaders, organizations stagnate and eventually fail

 Third – reflect on your strengths.
 Embrace and foster them!
 Understand how to leverage those strengths to even greater value at your organization.
 For example, if you embody the attributes of a Glue Leader, where are there opportunities to leverage those skills further?